seacom/Zimlet_aruba_pec/README.md

 Requirements
 =====================
-The zimlet Emailtemplates is available for Zimbra 8.x.x
+The zimlet Aruba PEC is available for Zimbra 8.x.x

 Installation
 =====================